mlswg/mls-protocol/draft-ietf-mls-protocol.md

 : A signing key pair used to authenticate the sender of a message.

 Handshake Message:
-: An MLSPlaintext or MLSCiphertext message carrying an MLS Proposal or Commit object, as opposed to application data.
+: A PublicMessage or PrivateMessage carrying an MLS Proposal or Commit object, as opposed to application data.

 Application Message:
-: An MLSCiphertext message carrying application data.
+: A PrivateMessage carrying application data.

 Terminology specific to tree computations is described in
 {{ratchet-tree-terminology}}.